ISISComputingGroup/ibex_developers_manual/Containerising-an-IOC.md

 	After this, the container should be running within the Python Environment within the CMD window.

 6. To test if the PV is readable within the container, a EPICS terminal window is needed.
-For this, open another CMD window and enter:
+For this, open another CMD window and enter the following:

 	`C:\Instrument\Apps\Epics\config_env.bat`

-	If `Warning: "Identical process variable name on multiple servers"` appears within the EPICS Terminal , enter the following to set the CA address to that of the container:

 	`set EPICS_CA_ADDR_LIST=127.0.0.1:5066`

 7. Now that both terminals are running, the value from the PV can be retrieve by entering the following command into the EPICS terminal: